sighupio/fury-kubernetes-monitoring/examples/serviceMonitor/README.md

 # Monitoring Services with Prometheus ServiceMonitor

-This example shows how to define ServiceMonitor resources to specify how to retrieve metrics from a set of services exposing them.
+This example shows how to define a ServiceMonitor resources to retrieve metrics from an application.

 In `sm.yml` file: